 Example: "Since our last 1:1 you said you want to focus on improving your pitches.
 How do you think that's going?"

 Try out some motivational quotes to boost engagement to make sure you're encouraging progress just as much as you talk about mistakes.

 Performance evaluation example: "You've really taken on the feedback from our last review and you're excelling at bringing the team together."

 Performance review comments need to direct employees to make actionable change in their work and behavior.

-Example: "You often get distracted by extra tasks as the day goes on.
-I'd like you to start priotizing your workload for the week and focusing on the most important tasks first."
+Performance review comments example: "You often get distracted by extra tasks as the day goes on.
+I'd like you to start priotizing your workload for the week, setting specific goals and focusing on the most important tasks first."

-Example: "There's a theme in your 360 feedback that you can be inconsistent in communicating priorities to the wider team.
+Example: "There's a theme in your 360 feedback that you can be inconsistent in communicating priorities and specific tasks to the wider team.
 Let's put steps in to address that."

 There's nothing more demotivating than going in to your review and getting a vague, impersonal assessment.
 It sends the message that your manager doesn't care about your work or your progress.
 You're especially unlikely to motivate poor performers unless you take the time to hone in on the specifics of what they can be doing better.